What is the Record of Decision for NEC FUTURE?

 While the Five-Year Capital Plan provides a comprehensive view of the NEC’s immediate infrastructure needs, it does not assess the long-term role of rail in the region, define and evaluate various service and routing alternatives, or perform environmental impact analyses.
 Instead, these tasks are objectives of NEC FUTURE.

-NEC FUTURE is being developed in close coordination with the NEC Commission, an organization established through federal legislation to promote mutual cooperation and planning for the NEC.
-The NEC Commission members include representatives from Amtrak, the U.S. Department of Transportation, the corridor states and District of Columbia, and non-voting representatives of the freight railroads who operate over the NEC.
+The FRA has developed the NEC FUTURE program in close coordination with the states and railroads along the NEC, federal, state, and regional agencies, and with the NEC Commission, an organization established through federal legislation to promote mutual cooperation and planning for the NEC.
+The NEC Commission members include representatives from the U.S. Department of Transportation, the NEC states and District of Columbia, Amtrak, and non-voting representatives of the freight railroads that operate over the NEC.
 Connecting states and commuter operators on the NEC have also been invited as non-voting representatives.
-The FRA also regularly coordinates with federal, state, and regional agencies.

 Freight railroads are major users of the corridor and are critical to the economic vitality and competitiveness of the Northeast.
-While NEC FUTURE does not provide a freight plan, FRA has held discussions with the freight railroads to identify their future growth projections.
-The Preferred Alternative has been developed to ensure that additional passenger rail service can coexist with the expansion of freight rail service on the NEC, and, where possible, provide increased access to the NEC for freight operations.
-Moreover, new segments, new tracks, and chokepoint relief projects defined as part of the infrastructure elements of the Preferred Alternative could be beneficial to reduce conflicts between locations where the freight rail network and the passenger rail network share facilities.
+While NEC FUTURE does not provide a freight plan, the FRA coordinated with freight railroads to identify their future growth projections and incorporated these projections and related freight projects into the FRA’s analysis for NEC FUTURE.
+The Selected Alternative ensures that additional passenger rail service can coexist with the growth of freight rail service on the NEC, and, where possible, provide increased access to the NEC for freight operations.
+Moreover, new segments, new tracks, and chokepoint relief projects defined as part of the infrastructure elements of the Selected Alternative could reduce conflicts between locations where the freight rail network and the passenger rail network share facilities.